cecri/Quantum/README.md

 # Quantum

-C++ library for calculation of macroscopic quantumness
+C++ library for the calculation of macroscopic quantumness